Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 xv.
 Storage trailer $35.00 to $1000.00

-b.
-Permit fees will neither be prorated nor refunded for partial-term use.
+C. All other permit fees will neither be prorated nor refunde for partial-term use.

-c.
-Faculty, staff and students participating in summer sessions (May 30 to August 31) are required to purchase a permit at the following rates:
+D. Faculty, staff and students participating in summer sessions, who have no other valid permit, are required to purchase a permit at the following rates:

-d.
-Holders of valid faculty/staff or commuter permits may obtain motorcycle permits but may not bring both their motorcycles and their other passenger vehicles to campus at the same time.
+E. Holders of valid faculty/staff or commuter permits may obtain motorcycle or mopoed permits but may not bring their cycles and their other passenger vehicles to campus at the same time.

 Section 5.
 Expiration of Parking Permit

-A. Permits expire as printed or written on the permit and/or permit literature, or upon an individual’s termination (of employment, enrollment, etc.) with the University.
+A. Permits expire as printed or written on the permit and/or permit literature, or announced policy revision, or upon an individual’s termination (of employment, enrollment, etc.) with the University.

-B. Contractor permits expire at the conclusion of the construction project or on August 31st.
-Service and Vendor permits expire on August 31st or at the conclusion of a contracted vendor service.
+B. Contractor permits expire at the conclusion of the construction project or on August 31st, whichever is sooner.
+Service and Vendor permits expire at the conclusion of a contracted vendor service or on August 31st, whichever is sooner.

 Section 6.
 Transferability University parking permits are not transferable to other individuals.
 The intended use of a parking permit is only for the person to whom the permit was issued.